NVIDIA/pyxis/README.md

 ## Installation
 Pyxis requires the [enroot](https://github.com/nvidia/enroot) container utility (version `3.1.0`) to be installed.

+Since [Slurm 21.08](https://github.com/SchedMD/slurm/blob/slurm-21-08-8-2/RELEASE_NOTES#L119-L121), pyxis must be compiled against the release of Slurm that is going to be deployed on the cluster.
+Compiling against `spank.h` from a different Slurm release will cause Slurm to prevent pyxis from loading with error `Incompatible plugin version`.

 #### With `make install`
 ```console
 $ sudo make install